 Yes, students attending less than full-time can receive federal financial aid.
-For the Federal Direct Loan Programs (Subsidized, Unsubsidized and PLUS) students must be enrolled in a degree-seeking or approved certificate program at least half time which is defined as:
+For the Federal Direct Loan Programs (Subsidized, Unsubsidized and PLUS) students must be enrolled in a degree-seeking or approved certificate program at least

 I see a Cost of Attendance figure on my financial aid award offer.
 What does this mean?

 Please note that the Cost of Attendance figure on your award offer is much more than the actual amount that will be due directly to the university.
 The Federal Government requires that Financial Aid Offices establish a cost of attendance (COA) in calculating your eligibility for need‐based aid programs.
 The cost of attendance is also referred to as a budget.
 Student budgets are differentiated by:

 - residency (Kansas resident & Corky Plus,

 NEARRresident [Nebraska, Colorado, Oklahoma, Missouri, and Texas] and non‐resident),

 - classification (undergraduate or graduate) and

 - enrollment (full‐time, three‐quarter‐time, half‐time, less than half‐time).